 Once you’ve invested in your bike, it’s a good idea to have some easy workouts on hand for later use.
-Here are a few that will challenge you, regardless of your initial fitness level.
+Here are a few that will challenge you, regardless of your initial cardiovascular fitness level.

 - For your first few workouts, your goal should be to familiarise yourself with proper form and keeping a steady cadence.
 Don’t try anything too fancy or complicated.
 For this workout, start with a five minute warm-up at a low to moderate resistance.
 The road should feel flat.